 This is the story of an investigation that I was recently involved in at a client.
-It took over a week to resolve, involved networking acronyms that seemed to increase in length each day (MTU...ICMP...PMTUD?!), and wound up with us learning all about a rather scary-sounding concept: black-hole connections.
+It took over a week to resolve, involved networking acronyms that seemed to increase in length each day (MTU...ICMP...PMTUD?!), and wound up with us learning all about the rather scary-sounding phenomenon of black-hole connections.

 In part 1 of this tutorial, we briefly looked at the concept of canary deployments, and installed Jenkins and Prometheus on an EKS-based Kubernetes cluster.
 In this part, we will setup Spinnaker using AWS S3 as its backend.
 After enabling canary deployment functionality we'll set up a canary pipeline to test our basic service.